Category Archives: Daily Living

 When I started in private practice, one of the first pieces of equipment I obtained was a large therapy ball with bells inside.
 Amongst my first private clients was a child who was blind from birth and severely sensory-deprived, hence the bells within the ball.
 It was wonderful to introduce a ball game in which he could participate because he could hear where the ball was.

-The problem was how to store the therapy ball.
+11” Two-Way Hand Pump is a versatile, durable, and efficient tool designed for inflating exercise balls, therapy balls, and other inflatablesThe problem was how to store the therapy ball.
 I grappled with this dilemma until I discovered the wonderful Ball Stacker.
 It looks professional and neat and makes a good impression when a parent comes into the therapy room for the first time.
 Now you can use therapy balls even if you can’t attach brackets, shelves, or hammocks to the wall or ceiling.

 Another valuable accessory to the therapy ball, is the Ball Handpump which offers the freedom to alter the pressure in the ball according to the goals of your client.

-Shoshanah Shear
+Guest Blogger: Shoshanah Shear

-Occupational Therapist, healing facilitator, certified infant massage instructor, freelance writer, author of “Healing Your Life Through Activity – An Occupational Therapist’s Story” and co-author of “Tuvia Finds His Freedom”.
+Shoshanah ShearOccupational Therapist, healing facilitator, certified infant massage instructor, freelance writer, author of “Healing Your Life Through Activity – An Occupational Therapist’s Story” and co-author of “Tuvia Finds His Freedom”.

-Saturday Seminar: Syrian Boy with Bilateral Upper Limb Differences Learns to Negotiate Daily Life in America
+Syrian Boy with Bilateral Upper Limb Differences Learns to Negotiate Daily Life in America

-The therapists provided the framework for Ahmad’s journey through their PowerPoint and video presentation.
+Ferby Triangular Colored Pencils an example of the adaptive equipment used The therapists provided the framework for Ahmad’s journey through their PowerPoint and video presentation.
 Hearing about Ahmad’s experiences in his words and demonstrations on how he manages his daily life enriched the seminar infinitely and brought to life the reality of the challenges he faces on a daily basis.
 Behind the current functional capabilities were months of trial and error, frustration, and success guided by his therapists and sometimes, with his self-designed adaptations.
 Observing as he demonstrated donning a jacket, writing with Ferby Triangular Colored Pencils, cutting with a knife, scooping from an Inner Lip Plate, pouring himself a drink, and eating a peanut butter sandwich seemed satisfying for him.
 Ahmad uses a Slant Board to facilitate writing activities.
 He tried out and loved using Mounted Table Top Scissors today, which provided stability as the scissors were fixed to a plastic base with nonslip pads.
 Simple materials like Closed Cell Cylindrical Foam, and Velcro Self Adhesive Tape are simple materials that can be used in creative ways to facilitate function for Ahmad.
 Hearing about his PT treatment for strengthening his upper body in preparation for function was moving.
 Ahmad has tackled daily life issues along with a talented therapy team who are always exploring new ways to adapt materials creatively to ensure full participation with his peers and siblings.

 Currently Ahmad is using primitive UE prostheses that require strength and muscle activation.
 He removed his shirt and demonstrated how he activates them using shoulder girdle musculature.
 Ahmad looks forward to the next step in gaining more fine motor control with myoelectric prostheses, which will provide him with increased power and control.
 He looks forward to using the device glove with fingers, giving him the ability to use a 3 jaw chuck for better fine motor control than his current prostheses offer.
 In addition, it was exciting to hear that he is eligible for bilateral upper extremity transplants in the near future, with the decision resting with him and his parents.

 The commitment and care that Sheila and Julia have provided for Ahmad have been critical for his assimilation into his new life in the US.
 It was a pleasure for all of us to share his journey.
 His future is bright with his parents and four siblings now together in the US.
 Intelligence, confidence, kindness, and charisma are just a few of the qualities that we saw in Ahmad.
 Seeing how he, his parents, therapists, and school staff work as a team to help him achieve independence is truly inspirational.
-He is meeting his challenges head-on with determination and an indomitable spirit!
+He is meeting his challenges with bilateral upper limb difference head-on with determination and an indomitable spirit!

 Here are a few appreciative remarks from attendees: